Why create backup for boot disk Windows 10?

 Step 4.
 That's almost done.
 You just need to set some backup settings and then click Start Backup.

-Schedule: you can set backup frequency (daily, weekly, and monthly) here.
+Schedule Backup: You can set backup frequency (Daily, Weekly, and Monthly) here.

-Scheme: you can choose backup method (full backup, incremental backup, and differential backup) and enable automatic backup cleanup here.
-Some features are available on the Professional version at least.
+Backup Scheme: You can choose backup method (Full backup, Incremental backup, and Differential backup).
+Incremental backup is more demanding to restore, so you can use differential backup in advanced versions.
+You can also enable automatic backup cleanup here.
+And this feature is available on the Professional version at least.

 To my surprise, this software allows you to create a system image for another computer.
 That's to say, if you create a system image on your computer with AOMEI Backupper, you can use it to restore other computers with the help of dissimilar hardware restore feature (supported by the Professional version).